The University High School

 Ms Bronwyn Valente was appointed in 1997.
 The first female Principal of The University High School.
 During her tenure there was an expansion in the use of information and communication technologies, a review of the Years 7 to 10 curriculum and the construction of the Gene Technology Access Centre (GTAC) building, to service the provision of Life Sciences to students and teachers from across the State of Victoria.
 Ms Valente retired as Principal in 2005.
 In April 2005, Mr Robert Newton was appointed as Principal.
 During this period Mr Newton led many building projects such as the VCE Centre, the bridge connecting North and South Wings, the Hutch Art Studio, a fitness gym and refurbishment of Sharman Hall and West Wing.
 A signature program was also initiated during his time, The Galileo Program for all Year 9 students.

-Mr Newton also instigated the buildings of The Elizabeth Blackburn School of Sciences in partnership with the University of Melbourne.
+Mr Newton also instigated the building of the Elizabeth Blackburn Sciences in partnership with the University of Melbourne.
 The new school for VCE Science and Maths opened its doors to select entry students in 2014.
 Mr Robert Newton retired as Principal in April 2015.

 Ms Heather Thompson was appointed as School Principal in July 2015.
 Ms Thompson became the school’s tenth substantive Principal and second female Principal for The University High School.
 In 2017 she led an overview of the Sub-School system adding a much needed fourth Sub-School to support the increasing enrolments.
 The Sub-Schools were renamed after prominent alumni, John Coleman, Hyder Gulam, Emma Johnston and Gillian Triggs.
 In 2018 The Renaissance Program was introduced for Year 8 to complement the Year 9 Galileo Program.
 Ms Thompson remains the current School Principal.